usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 API methods that require a particular HTTP method will return an error if you do not make your request with the correct one.
 All HTTP methods return codified response codes.

-For more information, refer to the `REST APIs documentation <apis:apis-index>`.
+For a complete list of all the REST interface, refer to the `REST APIs Reference documentation <apis:apis-index>`_.

 Response & Error Codes
 ----------------------